Powerful passionate committed theatre that if seen widely enough may change hearts and minds. — The Guardian

 - Workshops

-Mama Quilla was founded by Kay Adshead and the late Lucinda Gane in 1999 to offer a female perspective on the big issues of the day.
-It also recognises and seeks to combat the waste of resources and talent in female theatre practitioners over the age of 40.
+Mama Quilla is an award-winning woman-led performing arts company spotlighting human rights issues.
+It was founded by Kay Adshead and Lucinda Gane in 1999 to offer a female perspective on the big issues of the day.
+It also recognizes and seeks to combat the waste of resources and talent in female theatre practitioners over the age of 40.

 Selected work